At one point, I moved to Japan to spend a time practicing Brazilian Jiu-Jitsu and No-Gi Grappling,

 These are pictures from a Matsuri, a Japanese party/festival.
 This one’s held in Azabu-Juban.
 The woman on top is playing the Taiko drum & the ladies on the left are wearing a Yukata while Bon dancing.
 Bon dancing & Taiko are two Japanese arts that ancient but still appealing to young and old.

 A huge number of Japanese women are obsessed with dark flesh!
-The lady on the left and millions that you see in Tokyo every day spend quite a bit of money to get it.
+The lady on the left and millions of people that you see in Tokyo every day spend quite a bit of money to get it.
 There were tanning salons everywhere.
 Sometimes I’d stop in and ask if anyone spoke English.
 If they did I’d talk about packages and price plans if I bought in bulk.
 No, I’m not kidding.
 Watching them try their best to figure out how to deal with a Black American interested in tanning was like watching a robot short circuit itself.
 As long as I didn’t laugh, it was the funniest thing I may have seen all that week.
 This picture is at the Blacky Tanning Salon.

 To the left, you can see that main entrance to the Sensoji temple at Asakusa Kannon.
 Every day hundreds of people come to see this monolithic dedication to the Buddhist God Bohisattva Kannon.
 When I visited, there was a service being held by the monks.
 They were dressed in traditional robes like the monk on the right.